Pnwcomputers/The-Computer-Handbook/Part V - Networking & Connectivity/Chapter 14 - Internet Troubleshooting/Chapter14-InternetTroubleshooting.md

+---
-## Chapter 14: Internet Troubleshooting
+# Chapter 14: Internet Troubleshooting

-**Simple Solutions for Common Problems**
+## Simple Solutions for Common Problems
+---

 > "Make sure there is a valid IP on the printer if using a network connection...
 Try different driver versions until one works...
 This isn't about becoming a network engineer - it's about solving the 90% of internet problems that can be fixed at home before calling for expensive professional service."

-Most "internet problems" aren't actually internet problems—they're local network issues that look like ISP problems.

----
+After over 20 years of computer security, repairs, and migrations, this chapter gives you the exact strategies and professional realities we use on the front lines to cover **Solving Connectivity Issues Before Calling the ISP**.

 ### What You'll Learn in This Chapter: